Home

 _________________________________________________

-Certain songs on this page have never been digitised, or available online
+Certain songs in the archive have never been digitised or made available online

-All cylinders transfers are in the public domain
+All our audio cylinder transfers are in the public domain (read policy)

-Please Note: Many of these recordings will have audible imperfections due to age, such as, noise, static, flutter and intermittent reduced volume, which is normal.
+Please Note: Many of these recordings will have audible imperfections due to age such as noise, static, flutter